urob/zmk-helpers/README.md

 ## Quickstart

-1. Copy this repository into the root folder of your zmk-config.
+1. Copy this repository into the root folder of your zmk-config (or add as submodule[^1]).
 The folder structure should look as follows:
    ```
     zmk-config